Battle of Borodino: Battle of Shevardino

 The initial Russian position, which stretched south of the new Smolensk Highway (Napoleon's expected route of advance), was anchored on its left by a pentagonal earthwork redoubt erected on a mound near the village of Shevardino.
 The Russian generals soon realized that their left wing was too exposed and vulnerable, so the Russian line was moved back from this position, but the Redoubt remained manned, Kutuzov stating that the fortification was manned simply to delay the advance of the French forces.
 Historian Dmitry Buturlin reports that it was used as an observation point to determine the course of the French advance.
 Historians Witner and Ratch, and many others, reported it was used as a fortification to threaten the French right flank, despite being beyond the effective reach of guns of the period.

 The Chief of Staff of the Russian 1st Army, Aleksey Yermolov, related in his memoirs that the Russian left was shifting position when the French Army arrived sooner than expected; thus, the Battle of Shevardino became a delaying effort to shield the redeployment of the Russian left.
 The construction of the redoubt and its purpose is disputed by historians to this day.

-The conflict began on September 5 when Marshal Joachim Murat's French forces met Konovnitzyn's Russians in a massive cavalry clash, the Russians eventually retreating to the Kolorzkoi Cloister when their flank was threatened.
-Fighting resumed the next day but Konovnitzyn again retreated when Viceroy Eugène de Beauharnais' Fourth Corps arrived, threatening his flank.
+The conflict began on September 5 when Marshal Joachim Murat's French forces met Pyotr Konovnitsyn's Russians in a massive cavalry clash, the Russians eventually retreating to the Kolorzkoi Cloister when their flank was threatened.
+Fighting resumed the next day but Konovnitsyn again retreated when Viceroy Eugène de Beauharnais' Fourth Corps arrived, threatening his flank.
 The Russians withdrew to the Shevardino Redoubt, where a pitched battle ensued.
 Murat led Nansouty's First Cavalry Corps and Montbrun's Second Cavalry Corps, supported by Compans's Division of Louis-Nicolas Davout's First Infantry Corps against the redoubt.
 Simultaneously, Prince Józef Poniatowski's Polish infantry attacked the position from the south.
 Fighting was heavy and very fierce, as the Russians refused to retreat until Kutuzov personally ordered them to do so.
 The French captured the redoubt, at a cost of 4,000–5,000 French and 6,000 Russian casualties.
 The small redoubt was destroyed and covered by the dead and dying of both sides.

 The unexpected French advance from the west and the fall of the Shevardino redoubt threw the Russian formation into disarray.
 Since the left flank of their defensive position had collapsed, Russian forces withdrew to the east, constructing a makeshift position centered around the village of Utitsa.
 The left flank of the Russian position was thus ripe for a flanking attack.